researchsoft/website/content/taskforces/20-content.md

 ## Ongoing task forces

-* **[FAIR 4 Research Software](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg)** is working to to define and effectively apply FAIR principles to research software, to achieve adoption of these principles, starting from a range of existing community-led discussions.
+**[FAIR 4 Research Software](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg)** is working to to define and effectively apply FAIR principles to research software, to achieve adoption of these principles, starting from a range of existing community-led discussions.
 This task force has been convened in partnership with the [Research Data Alliance (RDA)](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg) and [FORCE11](https://www.force11.org/group/fair-4-research-software-fair4rs-working-group).
 [Join the group](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg).

-* **FAIR 4 Research Software Roadmap** aims to identify key stakeholders in areas arising from the application of the FAIR principles to research software, to guide strategic planning and investment.
-[Subscribe to the FAIR 4 Research Software Roadmap email list](http://eepurl.com/gY9-vv).
+**FAIR 4 Research Software Roadmap** aims to identify key stakeholders in areas arising from the application of the FAIR principles to research software, to guide strategic planning and investment.
 Consultation with key stakeholders will enable the following outcomes:
 1. Mapping of existing projects that look at applying some of the elements of the FAIR principles to research software into a longer-term framework to improve strategic alignment and potential collaborators/leads for parts of the Roadmap.
 2. Identification of opportunities for existing FAIR data initiatives to incorporate a focus on FAIR research software.
 3. Identification of Roadmap elements that are specific (or that apply in a different way to) to research software and that have not been covered by FAIR data initiatives.